bootstrap-vue/bootstrap-vue/src/components/modal/README.md

 ### Message box notes

+- The `this.$bvModal` injection is only available when using the full `BootstrapVue` plugin or the `ModalPlugin` plugin.
+It is not available if importing just the `b-modal` component.
+To just import the injection, use the `BVModal` Plugin plugin.
+- A new `$bvModal` injection (mixin) is created for each Vue virtual machine (i.e. each instantiated component), and is not usable via direct access to the `Vue.prototype`, as it needs access to the instance's `this` and `$root` contexts.
 - Message Boxes require `Promise` support in the browser.
 If targeting your app for older browsers, such as IE 11, please include a polyfill that provides `Promise` support.
 If `Promise` support is not detected, then the message box methods will immediately return `undefined`.